The fungus gnat larvae of Mycetophilidae

 Some other species in the same group are also able to glow, including some from the UK, although not to the extent of Arachncampa.

-If you pick wild mushrooms, then you will have already come across the larvae from some of the other subfamilies of Mycetophilidae, eating holes and wriggling under the knife or frying pan.
+If you pick wild mushrooms, then you will have already come across the larvae from some of the other subfamilies of Mycetophilidae, eating holes and wriggling under the knife or in the frying pan.
 They are also a common problem in commercial mushroom growing.

 Mycetophilids, like the ones here, have specialised mouthparts, enabling them to spin a sticky web in order to control the humidity of their environment as well as providing some safety against predators.